Frank Julian is known throughout Indiana as a champion of the people and

 The USS Stethem in Drydock.
 San Diego, 1996.

 At the end of his tour on STETHEM, Frank had a tough decision to make.

 He had to choose between a naval career and his long-held desire to become

 a trial lawyer.
 Having been around the world and having done everything

-he wanted to in the Navy, Frank decided to leave the Navy and go to law
+that he wanted to in the Navy, Frank decided to leave the Navy and go

 and medals.
 Awards and Commendations included the Navy and Marine Corps

 Commendation Medal and Navy Achievement Medal, the Battle "E"